odapplications/WebView-with-Lower-Tab-Menu/README.md

 ```

-### Method One Installing WebView with Lower Tab Menu
+### Guide for Installing WebView with Lower Tab Menu
 To get started open the Terminal / Command Promt and enter the following codes one by one.

 - Create a new react-native project.